samflab/Everyday-CODING-Questions/README.md

 # Everyday-Questions
 Coding questions that will be necessary for placements along with their solution.
+Feel free to provide multiple solutions.